Abandoned & Little-Known Airfields:

 (a portion of Marcus Bayou made up the southern portion of the land).

-(courtesy of the Digital Library Center / University of Florida George A. Smathers Libraries, via Brian Rehwinkel).
+(courtesy of the Digital Library Center / University of FL Smathers Libraries, via Brian Rehwinkel).

 The photo appeared to depict a single aircraft on (or flying over) the airfield.

-was on a June 30, 1942 Navy map, which showed V Field in relation to Saufley Field, Y Field, and Corry Field (courtesy of Brian Rehwinkel).
+A 6/30/42 Navy map (courtesy of Brian Rehwinkel) showed V Field in relation to Saufley Field, Y Field, and Corry Field.

 V Field was evidently abandoned by the Navy at some point between 1942-45,